Cloudstrucc/Public/docs/leonardo/proposal-crm-implementation.md

 This proposal outlines how Cloudstrucc will implement a **Microsoft Dynamics 365 Sales Professional and Power Platform solution** that creates a **fully secure, Protected B-compliant CRM environment** with advanced threat protection, data loss prevention, customer-managed encryption keys, and **network isolation using Azure Private Endpoints and Virtual Network (VNET) integration**.

-These enhancements ensure data sovereignty, prevent unauthorized access, and provide granular control over Microsoft 365 and Power Platform traffic through approved network pathways — critical requirements for federal government compliance.
+These enhancements ensure data sovereignty, prevent unauthorized access, and provide granular control over Microsoft 365 and Power Platform traffic through approved network pathways — critical requirements for aligning & complying with the security stardards listed above.

-The end state will position [Client Name] with a secure, modern, and scalable CRM platform that maximizes existing Microsoft 365 E5 investments while ensuring comprehensive compliance with federal security regulations and seamless integration with existing JIRA on-premise infrastructure, including project/task mapping and budget module connectivity for enhanced financial visibility from lead generation through project completion.
+The end state will position Leonardo Company Ottawa with a secure, modern, and scalable CRM platform that maximizes existing Microsoft 365 E5 investments while ensuring comprehensive compliance with federal security regulations and seamless integration with existing JIRA on-premise infrastructure, including project/task mapping and budget module connectivity for enhanced financial visibility from lead generation through project completion.

 **Important Note**: This proposal is based on high-level requirements gathered to date.
 Final scope and implementation details will be refined during the discovery phase to ensure all specific organizational needs are addressed.